omarvsoft/new-architecture-mock-up/config-server/README.md

 It is important to notice that the configuration server needs some environment variables (can be more or less in the future.
 Each repository configured needs its own environment variables).

 * Current environment
-  * PROFILE_ACTIVE (it indicates where is the application running. i.e. development, QA, certification, production, etc.)
+  * PROFILE_ACTIVE (It indicates where is the application running. i.e. development, QA, certification, production, etc.)
 * Basic autentication
   * CONFIG_SERVER_USER
   * CONFIG_SERVER_PASSWORD